efiegel/capture/README.md

 # Capture
-An aid for plain text note management.
+An aide for plain text note management.
 Intended for use with tools like [Obsidian](https://obsidian.md/).

 **Quick-capture cli**
 ```